astrohart/MFR/MFR.Operations.Descriptions/README.md

 ##### Summary

-Gets the descriptive text to be displayed to the user at the start of a Rename Sub Folders Of operation.
+Gets the descriptive, user-friendly text that is to be used in order to explain to the user that the application is beginning the operation of renaming the folder(s) that the Visual Studio Solution (`*.sln`) file(s) contained within a specified directory tree live in, are to be renamed according to a text-replacement pattern that has been specified by the user.

-<a name='M-MFR-Operations-Descriptions-RenameSolutionFolderOperationStartedDescription-#ctor'></a>
+<a name='M-MFR-Operations-Descriptions-RenameSolutionFoldersOperationStartedDescription-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary